Grand Slam (figure skating): All disciplines

-To date, five men's single skaters, two ladies' single skater, thirteen pair skaters and six ice dance teams have completed the Career Golden Slam.
-Of these skaters, five men's single skaters, two ladies' single skater, thirteen pair skaters and six ice dance teams have won the Olympic gold medal in the individual event; three men's single skaters, two pair teams and only one ice dance team have won the Olympic gold medal in the team event.
+To date, five men's single skaters, two women's single skaters, thirteen pair skaters and six ice dance teams have completed the Career Golden Slam.
+Of these skaters, five men's single skaters, two women's single skaters, thirteen pair skaters and six ice dance teams have won the Olympic gold medal in the individual event; three men's single skaters, two pair teams and two dance teams have won the Olympic gold medal in the team event.